 When you go onto Medicare you really have two options when we drill things down.
-You can choose to go on a Medicare Advantage plan or stick with original Medicare Parts A & B while signing up for a Medicare Supplement/Medigap plan and getting a stand-alone Medicare Part D prescription drug plan.
+You can choose to enroll in a Medicare Advantage plan or stick with original Medicare Parts A & B while signing up to be in a Medicare Supplement/Medigap plan and getting a stand-alone Medicare Part D prescription drug plan.

 Keep in mind that most folks must pay for their Part B monthly premium out of their social security check, no matter which option they choose.

 So, let’s look at a Medicare Advantage plan which is many times referred to as Part C of Medicare.
 To make these plans look great, they are typically compared to someone just having Original Medicare Parts A & B. The reality is that most folks who have Original Medicare also will sign up for a Medicare Supplement plan, so the comparison that you hear about is like comparing Apples to Oranges.

 Typically, when you enroll in Medicare Advantage plans you are going to get your health insurance and prescription drug insurance bundled together.
 These types of plans are referred to as MAPD which is simply a Medicare Advantage plan with prescription drug coverage.
 When you sign up for one of these plans, you need to understand that your benefits are no longer being paid by Medicare to a doctor of hospital but rather thru the private insurance company you sign up with.
 The doctor or hospital is going to bill your private insurance company directly.
 The reason for this is that each month Medicare is basically sending your private insurance company a check for all your entitled benefits.
 It is up to the private insurance company to manage your care so that they can still make a profit.

 Is There A Free Lunch In There Somewhere?